Anticipatory grief for pets: How to cope when your pet Is aging

 The Velveteen Rabbit stage of life is nestled between middle age and starting to think about end-of-life care.
 It’s the "worn bare with love" stage, where there are still many adventures ahead—even if they all happen a touch slower (and include a long, deep nap on the car ride home).

-As precious as this stage is, it is coupled with the knowing that there are more adventures, snuggles and days together in this world behind than to come.
+As precious as this stage is, it can come with the difficulty of knowing that there are more adventures, snuggles, and days together in this world behind than there are to come.

-As an animal communicator, I hear again and again that in this stage of life, what they want more than anything from you is connection and presence.
+In this stage of life, I hear pets regularly share that what they want more than anything from you is connection and presence.

-One of the beautiful gifts of animal communication is that it gives you the opportunity to have deep, soulful conversations with your senior pet that allow you to truly understand what they are feeling and wanting, so you can both get the most from this precious stage of life.
+One of the beautiful gifts of animal communication is that it allows you to have deep, soulful conversations with your senior pet so you can truly understand what they are feeling and wanting for this precious (and sometimes challenging) stage of life.

 Guessing and speculating about what our pets might be feeling and wanting is Kryptonite for empathic connection.
 The moment we start guessing, we get stuck in our heads and disconnected from our heart.